Nazmul-Hasan-Shadin/donation-team/README.md

-The  feature of this website
+ * The  feature of this website
- 1.Site has no reload .single page application . in this application we use local storage to collect donation information  of user.
+ Site has no reload .single page application . in this application we use local storage to collect donation information  of user.
- 2. user can see their donation by presenting a easy pie chart .
+* user can see their donation by presenting a easy pie chart .
- 3. Easy user experience interface
+ * Easy user experience interface